shellyasia/www/en/docs/shelly-plug-s.md

 ### Wi-Fi Operated Power Outlet

-The Shelly Plug S allows you to automatically monitor and control lighting, heating, and any other connected electrical appliance at home—anytime, anywhere.
-Simply plug an appliance or lamp into the Shelly Plug S, and you can turn it on or off remotely via the Shelly Cloud app.
+Shelly Plug S allows you to automatically monitor and control lighting, heating, and any other connected electrical appliance at home—anytime, anywhere.
+When an appliance or lamp is plugged into Shelly Plug S, you can turn it on or off remotely using the Shelly Cloud app.

 ### Features

 - No hub required
 - Control a wide range of devices and appliances
 - Integrated precise power meter
-- Seamlessly integrates with all other Shelly devices
+- Seamless integration with all other Shelly devices
-- Compatible with Android, iOS, Amazon Alexa, Google Assistant, and home automation servers using MQTT, CoAP, and REST API
+- Compatible with Android, iOS, Amazon Alexa, Google Assistant, and home automation servers via MQTT, CoAP, and REST API
-- Easily bring your Arduino projects online and integrate them into your automation system
+- Easily incorporate into Arduino projects for smart home automation

 ### Specification